-Amid omicron and flight cancellations, earnings to shed light on health of airline industry
+Amid omicron and flight cancellations, earnings begin to shed light on health of airline industry

 But even as more people began flying, there were signs that airlines weren’t fully prepared.
 An estimated 50,000 airline workers left the industry during the pandemic, leaving carriers scrambling to hire replacements in a tight labor market.

+Bastian said Thursday that Delta hired 9,000 workers in 2021 and plans to hire 3,000 to 5,000 this year.
+He said pilots remain a priority, adding that Delta has been hiring 100 to 200 pilots each month, a rate that could continue into 2023.

-Several carriers, including Spirit Airlines, Southwest and American, subsequently suffered high-profile meltdowns as bad weather exacerbated staff shortages, leaving passengers stranded after thousands of flights were canceled.
+The hiring spree at Delta and other airlines comes after several carriers, including Spirit Airlines, Southwest and American, suffered high-profile meltdowns last year as bad weather exacerbated staff shortages, leaving passengers stranded and thousands of flights canceled.

 Hoping to avoid a repeat, American and Southwest reduced flight schedules and offered bonus pay to employees during weeks around the holidays to ensure they had enough workers.